rainbowbismuth/research/202112191032 It's been a while.md

 I'm not going to go on and on about any particular note system or philosophy but here's the idea:

 * A public repository on GitHub for my reading & research notes.
 * At work I will pull from that remote, and add my own work notes.
-I'll make it impossible to accidentally push back to GitHub.
 * At home I will do that same, except I'll be layering my journal on top.

-Again, I'll make it impossible to push journal contents back.
+[[202112211304 You can set up a fetch-only remote in git]] to make it impossible to push to a place you don't mean to.

 That's it.